 Now that you know a little more about how I eat (and why), I’d like to invite you to try my diet out for yourself for FREE.

 I have put together a sample 1-day meal plan that I call the 1-Day Reset.
-Go ahead and click on the link to view the breakfast, lunch, dinner and snack recipes and grocery shopping list, or download the whole lot as a PDF file.

 This meal plan is from my Reset 28 program for energy and weight loss, and it reflects exactly how I ate when I lost 40 pounds, lowered my cholesterol by 45 points, and cleared up my skin through diet and lifestyle changes.